Skip to main content Scroll Top

 Percentile Score = (Number of candidates with raw score ≤ your score ÷ Total candidates in that shift) × 100

-JEE Main 2026 Marks vs Percentile (Expected)
+JEE Main 2026 Marks vs Percentile – Session 2

-Predict your JEE Main 2026 percentile now!
+Now that the final answer key and response sheet have been released, along with the JEE Main 2026 Session 1 answer key, candidates have their estimated scores.
 Candidates can use the JEE Main 2026 rank predictor tool for accurate analysis.

 JEE Main 2026 Marks (out of 300)JEE Main 2026 Expected Percentile